 - An annual permit for hunting on property immediately adjacent to Wachusett Reservoir, designated by DCR as the "Reservoir Zone", which encompasses lands within Routes 110, 12, 40, and 70.
 Hunting in this area is only for white tailed deer.
-The area will be open for archery season from October 19 - November 28, shotgun season from November 30 - December 12, and primitive firearms season from December 14 - December 31.
+In 2021, the area will be open for archery season from October 18 - November 27, shotgun season from November 29 - December 11, and primitive firearms season from December 13 - December 31.
 This permit is selected by lottery.

 All DCR Wachusett Reservoir watershed hunting permits are free.